MrPrimate/ddb-importer/FAQ-2024-DND.md

 As off now there is no filter to remove 2024 content during import in the 6.x version of the DDB Importer systme.
 This may come at a later date.

+## How do I install an older version of DDB Importer

+Visit the [modules page](https://foundryvtt.com/packages/ddb-importer/) on the Foundry website.

+In the list of releases find the release you want.
+The 6.x.x+ series of DDB Importer _only_ supports Foundry v12 and D&D 4.x+.

+Right click on the Manifest URL link, and select `Copy Link`.

+Go to your Foundry Setup screen, and to the `Add-on Modules` section.
+Uninstall DDB Importer if it's already installed.
+Click `Install Module`.
+Paste the link into the `Manifest URL` box at the bottom and click `Install`.

 ## So 2024 is fully implemented for import?

 No. Please see this [Known Issues list](https://github.com/MrPrimate/ddb-importer/issues/505)